-Echuca-Moama Business and Trades Association president Andrew Lochhead is encouraging people to shop in town, not online.By Ruth Clayton
+Echuca-Moama Business and Trades Association president Andrew Lochhead is encouraging people to shop in town, not online.RUTH CLAYTON November 14, 2012 4:32am

 Internet shopping is to blame for a slower than usual retail trade, at a time of the year when trade traditionally picks up for Christmas.